 Tagging and Identification

-All units will be properly identified by the use of Alta Avionics Form AA-WO (Work Order).
-Form AA-WO will be properly executed for all units requiring repair or test.
+All units will be properly identified by the use of Alta Avionics Form A-WO (Work Order).
+Form A-WO will be properly executed for all units requiring repair or test.
 An FAA Form 8130-3 will be attached to the completed unit, which has received final inspection, and found serviceable (Information on how to obtain a Form 8130-3 is located in the Forms Manual).
-Form AA-WO and 8130-3 will be properly executed and signed by an authorized inspector.
+Form A-WO and 8130-3 will be properly executed and signed by an authorized inspector.
 An Form 8130-3 will remain attached to the unit being returned to the customer.

 Serviceable items in storage, or received from certificated facilities, will be accompanied with Form 8130-3, or other serviceable document, tag, or sticker.
 A copy of the Form 8130-3 will be kept by Alta Avionics, LLC.